 In trying to teach on a Christlike Worldview and Christian formation in university workshops, especially in highly kinesthetic cultures, I made a list of Knot Principles of Development (pun intended) that let me emphasize that like knots some Truth is absolute.
 You can trust your life with it, and some truths are contextual and are helpful in changing situations, just as some knots and hitches are adjustable.
 They can be used to quickly tighten a support cable or loosen it, perhaps to keep drying wet canvas from ripping out a grommet.
 Most knots are weaker than the rope they are tied with and so become the point of failure (yes, there is more to that), but there are some knots that are stronger than the rope itself and it’s those knots you want to use when life-safety is at stake.
 Some strong knots are permanent, they intentionally can’t be untied once used; some strong knots can still be easily untied but are more bulky.

-In Psalms, God says He ties knots and in Exodus, God actually teaches a knotting class. in Ecclesiastes He comments on the quality of a good rope and in Hosea talks of cords of kindness and ropes of love.
-In Numbers He commands the people of Israel to tie decorative knots of meaning on their cloths.
-In John, Jesus clearly tied knots and in two places the Bible praises the admirable character of the one who can loosen a difficult knot.
+In Psalms, God says He ties knots and in Exodus, God teaches a knotting class. in Ecclesiastes, He comments on the quality of a good rope, and in Hosea talks of cords of kindness and ropes of love.
+In Numbers, He commands the people of Israel to tie decorative knots of meaning on their clothes.
+In John, Jesus clearly tied knots, and in two places the Bible praises the admirable character of the one who can loosen a difficult knot.

-Deuteronomy and Proverbs call for scripture as well as the commands of our fathers and the teachings of our mothers to be as it were tied closely to our heart, our mind and hands; and in Jeremiah, Ezekiel and Acts, knots were used as a form of prophesy.
+Deuteronomy and Proverbs call for scripture as well as the commands of our fathers and the teachings of our mothers to be as it was tied closely to our heart, our mind, and hands; and in Jeremiah, Ezekiel, and Acts, knots were used as a form of prophesy.
 If this is surprising, I hope it encourages you to dig out these passages and perhaps reflect on how even the lowly knot can reflect God’s nature and character.

-But regarding knotting as a discipline of meditation, yes, I guess I find the slow, hours-long, repetitive focus required to knot some projects, often quiets my thoughts from the swirling competing ideas of the day, and let’s me, on occasion, hear God’s wisdom for the situation, but if not, to feel His comforting presence with me none the less.
-There are many wonderful meditative ways for focusing on God and His nature and character, but this is one that I love.
+But regarding knotting as a discipline of meditation, yes, I guess I find the slow, hours-long, repetitive focus required to knot some projects, often quiets my thoughts from the swirling competing ideas of the day, and lets me, on occasion, hear God’s wisdom for the situation, but if not, to feel His comforting presence with me none the less.
+There are many wonderful meditative ways to focus on God and His nature and character, but this is one that I love.

 Sociologist and researcher, Amy Sherman has said that Christians tend to have three models for interacting with society: fortification, accommodation, and domination.
 To put that another way: We hunker down amongst ourselves, water down our witness, or beat down our opponents.
 For many reasons, those aren’t New Testament models.”